Ahmadzadeh920/Blog-Customized/README.md

 # Introduction
-This project main goal is to show you how we can use django rest api to create a base blog app with customized authentications and all base needs.
+This project main goal is to show you how we can use django rest api to create a base blog app with customized authentications(JWT and Token) and all base needs.
+This project includes:
+- Introduction of the course
+- Setting up project with Docker (dockerfile/docker-compose)
+- Setup Django Model for a Blog and AbstractBaseUser
+- Implement Class Based Views
+- Django RestFramework and Serializers (FBV)
+- ClassBasedViews in RestFramework (views,generic,viewset)
+- Api Documentation with swagger and redoc
+- Authentication API (Token/JWT)
+- Reformat and Lint (flake8,black)
+- Django TestCase and PyTest
+- Django CI with github actions
+- Populate Database with Faker and Django Commands
+- Cores Headers
+- Load Testing with Locust
+- Background process with celery and redis
+- Cacheing with redis
+- Get ready for deploy (gunicorn/nginx)